motebus/ultrabook/Ultranet Apps/fBuilder/Twin guide.md

 ### Go to fBuilder
 * fbuilder url: [run](https://run.ypcloud.com)
-* Login with your YPCloud account and choose fbuilder and click "go"
+* Login with your YPCloud account and choose "fbuilder" and click "go"
 * You will see a page like this:
 <img src="https://i.imgur.com/i8YrWeI.jpg">